Stewart Airport in Tyler Texas

 The prototype was never brought to the approved type design configuration.
 Five aircraft were built and registered with Standard Airworthiness Certificates, the last in November of 1951.

-KLTV Begins Operations in Remodeled Hangar at Stewart Airport Site
+KLTV Begins Operations in a Remodeled Hangar at Stewart Airport Site

-Television station KLTV began broadcasting in 1954, and originally had its studios located on East Erwin Street at Loop 323 in a former hanger of Stewart Airport, as shown in the photo to the right.
+Television station KLTV began broadcasting on October 14, 1954, and originally had its studios located on East Erwin Street at Loop 323 in a former hangar of Stewart Airport.
+The tower (FCC #1052727) was completed on June 1, 1954.

-The location of the studios in relation to the Stewart Airport site is shown in the aerial photo and map below.
+The location of the studios in relation to the Stewart Airport site is shown in the map and aerial photo below.

 In 1996, KLTV relocated its operations from its longtime studios on East Erwin to a new facility downtown at 105 West Ferguson.